 - PRIME San Joaquin Valley through UCSF Fresno, which recruits and prepares students for future careers in medicine in the San Joaquin Valley, addressing physician shortages in the region.
 San Joaquin Valley PRIME incorporates the unique expertise of UCSF, UC Merced and UCSF faculty at UCSF Fresno, as researchers, educators and leaders in the field of health care in the Valley.

-- PRIME-Urban Underserved through UCSF in San Francisco, which provides care for people who are homeless and other underserved populations in urban communities.
+- PRIME-Urban Underserved through UCSF, which provides care for people who are homeless and other underserved populations in urban communities.
 PRIME-US is five-year track at the UCSF School of Medicine and the UC Berkeley-UCSF Joint Medical Program for students committed to working with urban underserved communities.

 [Growing up], it was really hard to find a doctor who spoke Spanish.
 I saw that as an issue as I was growing up, here in California.
 In a rural site [as part of Rural PRIME], it’s just you and the doctor.
 In that way, you’re able to get one-on-one teaching, you get a little more hands-on, and a lot more attention.
 They’re eager to teach, and they want to have you there ….
 Even though it’s hard as I’m doing it, and there are days where I’m questioning my sanity … I don’t see myself doing anything else.